chibiboba/JS-202/My Notes/Lesson 2 Notes.md

   - **content width** + padding + borders = `width`
   - **content height** + padding + borders = `height`
   - Margin not included in border-box
+- MDN: *`border-box` tells the browser to account for any border and padding in the values you **explicitly specify** for an element's width and height.
+If you set an element's width to 100 pixels, that 100 pixels will include any border or padding you added, and the **content box will shrink** to absorb that extra width*.

 <u>Why border-box is best</u>